Cinnamon hummingbird: Distribution and habitat

-The populations in Mexico's Yucatán state, northeastern Honduras, Nicaragua, and Costa Rica are usually attributed to A. r. rutila but have sometimes been considered to be part of A. r. corallirostris.
+The populations in Mexico's Yucatán Peninsula, as well as N.E.
+Honduras, Nicaragua, and Costa Rica, are often attributed to A. r. rutila but have sometimes been considered part of A. r. corallirostris.

 The cinnamon hummingbird inhabits primary and secondary deciduous and semi-deciduous forests and thorn forest.
 It ranges from sea level to about 1600 m of elevation.

 Behavior

 Feeding

 The cinnamon hummingbird usually forages from the understory to the mid-story, but also will visit taller flowering trees.
 It feeds on nectar from a very wide variety of flowering plants and also eats insects.
 It is territorial and defends feeding sites from intrusion by other hummingbirds, bees, and butterflies.

 Breeding

 The cinnamon hummingbird's breeding season varies throughout its range; every month is represented somewhere.
 Its nest is a cup made of plant material and spider web placed on a horizontal branch.
 Three nests in western Mexico had a small platform of wood pieces under the cup.
 The cup was made of kapok seed fibers with grass, bits of wood, and lichens on the outside.
 All three were in semi-deciduous forest.
 The clutch size is two eggs, but little more is known about the species' breeding phenology.